BA (Hons) In Pharmaceutical Business Operations

 Enhance your pharmaceutical knowledge and skills for an excellent career in highly dynamic industry

-This Honours degree course in Pharmaceutical Business Operations is conducted by the Griffith Innopharma Faculty of Science and is the only pharma course of its type on offer in Ireland.
+This Honours degree course in Pharmaceutical Business Operations is the only pharma course of its type on offer in Ireland.

 Why Study Pharmaceutical Business Operations with Innopharma Education in Griffith College?